UFC Fight Night: Lewis vs. Dos Santos: Predictions & Analysis

 A few statistical edges stand out.
 Means throws significantly more leather — a 3.0 sig. strike per minute gap.
 Price is far more active with takedowns, averaging 1.1 more per 15 minutes.
 Means has tighter striking defense, making opponents miss more often.

 The Pick: Tim Means over Niko Price.
-This is essentially a pick'em.
-The model nudges toward Means at 53%, but there's almost nothing separating these two.
-Notably, the betting market has Price at 35% implied while our model sees 47% — a 12-point disagreement that could signal value.
+The model gives Means a slight nod at 57% — this could easily go either way.
+Notably, the betting market has Price at 35% implied while our model sees 43% — a 7-point disagreement that could signal value.

 Blagoy Ivanov